 Yoshimura TRC Slip-On Exhaust

-Expect power gains across entire rev ranges because of this weight loss, also because Yoshimura’s internal straight baffle will improve the velocity of the gasses produced from your engine, causing improved power gains, but remember these gains greatly depending on the piping of your motorcycle.
+I quickly noticed power gains across the entire rev range, thanks to this weight loss.
+I could feel how Yoshimura’s internal straight baffle improved the velocity of the gasses produced from the engine, causing noticeable improvements in power gains.
+However, I had to remind myself that these gains would vary greatly depending on the piping of my bike.

 - Great compatibility with the Hayabusa